Gary Glitter: Conviction and release in Vietnam

-In an interview with BBC News in May 2006, Glitter denied that he was a paedophile and claimed not to have knowingly had sex with anyone under 18.
+In an interview with BBC News in May 2006, Gadd denied that he was a paedophile and claimed not to have knowingly had sex with anyone under 18.
 He said that he had hoped to put his life back on track and have a career after he left prison in England.
-He continued to blame the press for his downfall and called them "the worst enemy in the world," alleging that they had paid girls in a bar to arrange a photo scoop.
-Glitter did not comment about his previous conviction for downloading child pornography several years earlier.
-Christine Beddoe, director of End Child Prostitution, Pornography and Trafficking, criticised Glitter and said that he was trying to "minimise what he has done...
+He continued to blame the press for his downfall and called them "the worst enemy in the world", alleging that they had paid girls in a bar to arrange a photo scoop.
+Gadd did not comment about his previous conviction for downloading child pornography several years earlier.
+Christine Beddoe, director of End Child Prostitution, Pornography and Trafficking, criticised Gadd and said that he was trying to "minimise what he has done ...
 We must allow children to tell their story and not just have the words of Gadd."

-On 15 June 2006, in a closed hearing, a three-judge panel of the Supreme People's Court of Vietnam heard Glitter's appeal for a reduced sentence.
+On 15 June 2006, in a closed hearing, a three-judge panel of the Supreme People's Court of Vietnam heard Gadd's appeal for a reduced sentence.
 The appeal was rejected four weeks later.
-Although he was calm throughout the 40-minute reading of the verdict, upon leaving the courthouse, Glitter shouted angrily to reporters and denounced Vietnamese justice for not hearing the defence arguments.
+Although he was calm throughout the 40-minute reading of the verdict, upon leaving the courthouse, Gadd shouted angrily to reporters and denounced Vietnamese justice for not hearing the defence arguments.
 On 7 February 2007, his sentence was reduced by three months.
-In anticipation of his release, the Philippines barred Glitter from entering that country as of 16 May 2008.
+In anticipation of his release, the Philippines barred Gadd from entering that country as of 16 May 2008.

-Glitter served his sentence in Thủ Đức Prison in southern Bình Thuận province.
+Gadd served his sentence in Thủ Đức Prison in southern Bình Thuận province.
 He shared a cell with 18 other foreign inmates and was exempted from hard labour because of his age.
 In 2007, he suffered from high blood pressure, and was put on medication and told to stop buying beer from the prison canteen.
-In January 2008, after being taken to a prison clinic for treatment of intestinal problems, tests showed that Glitter also had an irregular heartbeat.
+In January 2008, after being taken to a prison clinic for treatment of intestinal problems, tests showed that Gadd also had an irregular heartbeat.
 Later that month, he suffered a heart attack and collapsed in his cell.
 He was taken to a hospital in Phan Thiết, where he was kept under police guard.
 He was visited in hospital by officials from the British embassy.